-evokes a sense of Nationalism, Peace, and Simplicity among Indians as it
+evokes a sense of Nationalism, Peace, and Simplicity among Indians as

-well as a model for economic development of Indian villages.
+model for economic development of Indian villages.

 Khadi fabrics are woven on handloom from cotton, silk, and woollen yarn,

 which are hand spun.
 It is natural and durable and is ideal to wear

 in the tropical Indian climate as it provides cool comfort.
 They are

 friendly to the body and don’t cause any allergies or irritations.